 Approximately two weeks prior to surgery, you will be scheduled for a preoperative visit where you will meet with both myself and the surgical coordinator.
 I will take photographs of your breasts (no facial or other “identifying” areas will be on the photographs.
 These photographs are essential during surgery for reference.
 We will review the anticipated implant size, what the anticipated aesthetic outcome of your surgery will be, and answer all questions that you may have.
 I will review all your routine medications, both prescription and over-the-counter.
-If there are any special concerns, I will address this with you at this pre-operative visit, usually two weeks prior to surgery.
+If there are any special concerns, I will address this with you during this visit.
 Following your visit with me, you will meet with Maryellen, my surgical coordinator.
 She will give you final instructions, accept final payment for your surgery and complete final paperwork with you.

-An appointment for general medical clearance with your primary physician, screening mammogram (when indicated) along with some routine bloodwork needs to be scheduled so that the results are in by the time of the preoperative visit.
-Mammograms can sometimes take a few weeks to get scheduled, or sometimes further studies such as an ultrasound or even occasionally an MRI are required afterwards if further clarification of your breast tissues needs to be made by the radiologist.
+An appointment for general medical clearance with your primary physician (when indicated), screening mammogram (when indicated) along with some routine blood work needs to be scheduled so that the results are in by the time of the preoperative visit.
+Mammograms can sometimes take a few weeks to get scheduled.
+Occasionally, the mammogram report will request additional studies such as an ultrasound or even occasionally an MRI.
+This is all to ensure that your breasts are healthy prior to surgery and so it is safe to proceed.
 For this reason, please try to get your mammogram as soon as possible after we give you the prescription for it.

 One of our registered operating room nurses will call you to review your medical history, review your medications and preoperative instructions, give you a time to report to our facility for surgery and answer any questions you may have.

 For infection control and proper healing, two days prior to surgery, the night before surgery and the morning of surgery, please thoroughly cleanse with antibacterial soap (such as Dial, Lever 2000).
-Please clean all areas and skin folds from the arm pits to the mid-thigh area.
-Pay special attention to underneath the breasts, abdominal skin folds.
+Please clean all areas and skin folds especially under the breasts, in the arm pit and groin, as well as the abdomen.
 Also, cleanse your belly button well using a wet, soapy Q-tip.

 Jewelry and Piercings

-It is best that you remove all jewelry and piercings prior to leaving for our facility on your surgery day.
+It is best that you remove all jewelry, especially rings and body piercings prior to leaving for our facility on your surgery day.
 Metal objects can result in electrical burns on your skin due to the use of the electrocautery during surgery.